LukeShawket/Quiz-Game/README.md

 • Real-time Scoring: Track your progress and compete with friends.

-• Engaging Gameplay: Keep you entertained with a true/false questions.
+• Engaging Gameplay: Keep you entertained with true/false questions.

 # Technologies Used: